-Ok, so Bahia Concepcion isn’t a beach – it’s an area… full of beaches.
-If you arrived in Mulegé from the north, you would’ve passed by miles of stunning green and blue waters and bay after bay of pristine white sands: this is Bahia de Concepcion, and you could easily spend several weeks here exploring each patch of dreamy sand.
-There is no public transport or accommodation round here, but that’s the beauty of it.
-Unlike beaches in Cabo, you’ll only see campers doing nothing but enjoying the sun, setting up their tents and firing up the bbq for dinner.
-If you don’t know where to start, Playa Santispac and Playa Perla are local favourites.
+Okay, so Bahia Concepcion isn’t one beach, it’s an area full of beaches.
+Coming to Mulegé from the north, you pass miles of stunning waters and bay after bay of pristine white sands: this is Bahia Concepcion, and you could easily spend several weeks here exploring each patch of dreamy sand.
+There is no public transport here, but that’s the beauty of it – you’ll only see campers enjoying the sun, setting up their tents and firing up the barbecue for dinner.
+Start with our favorites, Playa Santispac and Playa Perla.

-If you’ve made it to La Paz, chances are you’ve heard of Espiritu Santo Island; the home of epic kayaking, up-close encounters with friendly sea lion pups and, last but not least, some of the most spectacular beaches in Baja South.
-Every beach on this island is dreamy, but – with its bright blue water, perfect white sand and beautiful red canyon backdrop – Playa Ensenada Grande probably takes first prize.
-You can come here on a day trip, however, if you want those precious hours in the morning and evening where you’ll get the beach to yourself, camping here (either on a multi-day kayaking adventure or overnight camping trip) is the better choice.
+If you’ve made it to La Paz, chances are you’ve heard of Espiritu Santo Island: the home of epic kayaking, up-close encounters with friendly sea lion pups and some of the most spectacular beaches in Baja South.
+Every beach on this island is dreamy, but Playa Ensenada Grande probably takes first prize.
+You can come here on a day trip, if you want those precious hours in the morning and evening where you’ll get the beach to yourself, camping here (either on a multi-day kayaking adventure or overnight camping trip) is the better choice.

-Probably one of the most famous beaches in Baja California, Balandra is a must-see for any La Paz visitor.
-It really is everything you imagined: miles of knee-deep, turquoise water, blinding white sand backed by deep red-brown desert mountains and scatters of lush, green oases.
-When you first arrive, you may be a little disappointed: the crowds, particularly at weekends, can make it hard to even find a spot, let alone enjoy the scenery.
-But don’t despair!
-This place is huge.
-The further away you walk from the main car park, the thinner the crowd will become.
-If you walk far enough (go up and over the Balandra lookout point) you may even get one of these magical coves to yourself.
-If you do this, be sure to bring your own supplies for the day, as you won’t see any sellers past the busy points.
+Probably one of the most famous beaches in Baja California, Balandra is a must-see for any La Paz visitor, with miles of shallow turquoise water, blinding white sand backed by deep red-brown desert mountains and lush, green oases.
+When you arrive, you may be a little disappointed by the crowds, particularly at weekends.
+But don’t despair, this place is huge.
+The further you walk from the main car park, the thinner the crowd.
+Go far enough – up and over the Balandra lookout point – and you may even get one of these magical coves to yourself.
+Bring your own supplies for the day, though, as you won’t see any sellers past the busy points.

 If you fancy a change from all that shallow, calm water, then Cerritos Beach should be your next stop.
 It may not be a white sand and turquoise water paradise like Balandra or Ensenada Grande, but it has a different kind of beauty; that kind of wild, untouched beauty that can only be felt when you’ve arrived at a Pacific beach.
 Expect miles of desolate beach perfect for long strolls, crashing waves sending an eery mist over the shoreline, and some of the most epic sunsets you’ve ever seen.
 If you’re a surfer, it goes without saying: you’re going to love this place.